chomp105/ChompEngine/README.md

 How to use
 ----------
 For client side use:
-1. Download engine.js and put it in your project's directory
+1. Download engine.js and put it in your project directory
 2. In your html, before your other javascript, place this line of code: ```<script src="./engine.js></script>```

 For server side use: